Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Food, Diet

-All egrets and herons prey on aquatic creatures in fresh water or estuaries (fish, frogs, snakes or crustaceans).
-We are not aware of any specialisation of White-faced Herons.
+All egrets and herons prey on aquatic creatures in fresh water or estuaries (fish, frogs, snakes, crustaceans).
+We have observed a White-faced Herons emptying tadpoles out of an ornamental pond over the course of at least a week.

 This White-faced Heron was apparently using Soldier Crabs to flush prey - it put up with being nipped on the feet at times, but did not seem to take any of the crabs (photo courtesy of C. Charles)